ABOUT ME

 I am a planetary scientist working as a Research Scientist at the SETI Institute.
 I have been involved in Martian research since 2000 and active exploration since 2003.
 During my undergraduate years at Cornell University, I worked as a member of the Cornell Calibration Crew for the PANCAM instrument on the Mars Exploration Rovers.
 While I spent most of my research time with the Astronomy Department, I graduated with a degree in Geological Sciences from the Department of Earth and Atmospheric Sciences in the College of Engineering in 2007.

-I am the PI of the Mars Mission concept called SPRING (Surface Probe Rover Investigating New Ground).
-SPRING is designed around bringing a scanning electron microscope to the surface of Mars to search for astrobiology and map out resources.
-This mission concept was developed during a NASA funded project I lead from 2015-2019 to understand how hot spring deposits in Iceland and preserve evidence of life as a proxy to Mars.
+I worked to develop the Mars Mission concept called SPRING (Surface Probe Rover Investigating New Ground).
+SPRING is designed to bring a scanning electron microscope to the surface of Mars to search for astrobiology and map out resources.
+This mission concept was developed during a NASA-funded project I led from 2015 to 2019 to understand how hot spring deposits in Iceland preserve evidence of life as a proxy for Mars.

-Besides my scientific research, I have been active in science outreach.
-I volunteered at Friday night observing sessions at the Kopernik Observatory in Vestal, NY from 1999-2004, during which I also taught science summer camps for grades 1-12.
+In addition to my scientific research, I have been active in science outreach.
+I volunteered at Friday night observing sessions at the Kopernik Observatory in Vestal, NY, from 1999-2004, during which I also taught science summer camps for grades 1-12.
 At Cornell, I organized viewing and lectures at Fuertes Observatory and participated in outreach with the Astronomy Department.

 “Don't tell me the sky is the limit when there are footprints on the Moon.”